jerbarnes/semeval22_structured_sentiment/data/README.md

 ```

 Go to the [Darmstadt Service Review Corpus](https://tudatalib.ulb.tu-darmstadt.de/handle/tudatalib/2448) website, agree to the license and download the corpus.
-Put the zipped archive in /darmstadt_unis
+Put the zipped archive in /darmstadt_unis and finally, run the extraction script.

 ```
 bash process_darmstadt.sh